Gabrieltgaldino/NRG_QT/docs/source/case_studies/spike.rst

            :width: 65%
            :align: center

 The D614G substituion became common during the summer of 2020 and was the first widely selected Spike substitution during the COVID-19 pandemic.
 Let's evaluate its effects on the Spike dynamics.

-First, we need to perform the mutations:
+First, we need to perform the mutations.
+For that, we first need to select the residue we want to mutate:

     .. code-block:: console